 However, if you have your mission clear, you should be able to define what makes your product or website stand out from this market.
 You should be able to find your niche.
 And you should use YOUR mission in order to start ranking!
 Taking my example of cruises for single moms to Hawaii would mean that you should focus on the less competitive term [single mom cruises Hawaii].
 Again, use words that are used by your target audience (and avoid difficult terminologies).

 It is much easier to rank for long tail keywords than for more common keywords.
 Another benefit for focussing on long tail keywords is that, although these keywords are used less in search, the visitor that finds your website using them is more likely to buy your service or product.

 The longer and more specific the search terms are, the higher the chances of conversion are.
 I am currently looking for a cottage in France to spend our next summer vacation.
 I started my search with the term ‘vacation France’.
-I quickly discovered I wanted to go to the Dordogne, and preferred a house in the countryside.
+After some searching, I quickly discovered I wanted to go to the Dordogne, and preferred a house in the countryside.
 My search still continues, but now I use terms like [vacation house countryside Dordogne].
 A long tail keyword.
 Using this keyword, I found new sites, which more closely resembled my vacation wishes.
 Chances for me to book my vacation largely increased.

 Use your mission to define long tail keywords